elviejo79/literate_pro_for_beeminder/docs/3_Pairs.md

 create make
 feature
     first:???;
-        ——First item.
     second: ???;
-        ——Second item.
     make
-        ——Initialization.
     do
-        deferred
     end; ——make

     set_first (an_item: ???)
-        ——Track an_item as first item.
     do
-        deferred
     end

     set_second (an_item: ???)
-        ——Track an_item as second item.
     do
-        deferred
     end; ——set_second

     out: STRING
-        ——Printable representation of the pair.
     do
     ...
     end; ——out